TITLE 77: PUBLIC HEALTH

 2) All personnel who will be handling medical gases shall be trained to recognize the various medical gas labels.
 Personnel shall be trained to examine all labels carefully.

-3) If the facility's supplier uses 360-degree wrap-around labels to designate medical oxygen, personnel shall be specifically trained to make sure each vessel they connect to the oxygen system bears such a label.
+3) If the facility's supplier uses 360-degree wrap-around labels to designate medical oxygen, personnel shall be specifically trained to make sure each vessel they connect to the oxygen system bears an identical label.

 4) All facility personnel responsible for changing or installing medical gas vessels shall be trained to connect medical gas vessels properly.
 Personnel shall understand how vessels are connected to the oxygen supply system and shall be alerted to the serious consequences of changing connections.

 5) If a medical gas vessel fitting does not seem to connect to the oxygen system fitting, the supplier shall be contacted immediately.
 The vessel shall be returned to the supplier to determine the fitting or connection problem.